How does aeration help your lawn

 Stronger Root Development: Aeration encourages the development of stronger and deeper root systems.
 As the roots reach deeper into the soil through the aeration holes, they become more resilient and better able to withstand drought, heat, and other environmental stressors.
 This results in a more durable and healthier lawn.

-See also How often should i aerate the lawn
+See also How lawn aerator works

 Enhanced Air Circulation: Aeration increases the flow of oxygen in the soil, benefiting the root system.
 Oxygen is essential for root respiration and the overall health of the grass.
 By improving air circulation, aeration optimizes nutrient absorption and promotes a vigorous growth of the turf.